Real estate is a worthwhile investment in these cities - Breaking Latest News

 read too

-There is only one small house left in this chic tiny house community – you pay 250,000 US dollars for 50 square meters
+There is only one house left in this luxurious tiny house development – it costs almost 230,000 euros

 The evaluation shows that Gelsenkirchen in particular offers attractive opportunities for investors.
 Proprate gave the city a total of 3.4 points.
 Close behind are Bremerhaven (3.32 stars) and Mönchengladbach (3.29 stars).
 The company also sees potential for investors in Leipzig (3.0 stars), Berlin (2.56 stars), Cologne (2.49 stars), Düsseldorf (2.46 stars) and Hamburg (2.4 stars).